Bitcoin Private (BTCP) Achieves Market Cap of $910,556.88

 Bitcoin Private Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Bitcoin Private directly using U.S. dollars.
-Investors seeking to trade Bitcoin Private should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoin Private using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bitcoin Private directly using U.S. dollars.
+Investors seeking to trade Bitcoin Private should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcoin Private using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Private Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Private and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.